EyasuTeshome/shifttracker/job-search/JSR-schedule-your-industry-professional-mock-interview-v5.md

 ### Instructions

 1. Schedule your interview following the instructions above.
-2. Open your email, find the confirmation sent by Calendly and take a screenshot or save it as pdf.
+2. Open your email, find the confirmation sent by Calendly.
 3. Mark this activity as complete.
 You don't need to submit anything for this activity.

-**We will ask you to share with us the date and time for your interview in the next activity.**

 ------